 I drove for hours, but I finally made it.
 We went out to dinner and had Mexican food.
 It was quite yummy.
 I showed Grandpa Russ and Grandma Lenora my award-winning picture and a few others they might like.
 Grandma Norie and I talked about some redecorating options.
 Grandpa and I watched a documentary on TV.
 It was nice to see them, talk to them and hold their hands.
 The next morning, we had some lovely oatmeal.
 Then Grandpa was off to help a friend, Grandma Norie was off to work and I was off to Nadine’s house.

 We both set some writing goals for the new year.
 Neither of us submits for publication enough, because we’re afraid of rejection.
-We decided to have a rejection slip contest.
-Whoever gets the most rejection slips in a year wins.
-Even if we lose (by getting selected for publication) we win.
+We decided to

 The next morning, I went to see Nadine’s mom, Sarah, in the nursing home.
 She is an amazing nonagenarian.
 I had fun talking to her, but had to get going.
 Soon I was on the road.
 On the way home, I stopped at Unkie and Helen’s house.
 Unkie was out mowing, so I talked with Helen for a while.
 Eventually, I went out to flag Unkie down.
 He didn’t see me until I got right next to him, and he laughed that I’d snuck up on him.